 As carpenters advance in their careers, many of them have the opportunity to take on higher-paying roles with more responsibility.
 Those can include job paths like becoming construction supervisors or starting their own companies as independent contractors.
 In addition, some carpenters venture into related areas of construction such as becoming industrial millwrights or heavy equipment operators.

 For a highly skilled carpenter or woodworker, the sky is the limit when it comes to earning potential.
 The pay is often especially compelling if you become a lead carpenter (i.e., a supervisor), operate your own contracting business, or gain a management position in the commercial or industrial sector.
 Of course, everyone who gets into this trade begins at the entry level as an apprentice or carpenter helper.
 But even many carpentry apprenticeship jobs pay good wages once you've moved beyond the basics.
 And most apprenticeships only take between three and four years to complete, which can earn you the title of "journeyman carpenter."

-In 2018, average annual wages for tradespeople in this career sector looked this this:*
+Based on 2018 estimates from the Occupational Employment Statistics (OES) program, average annual wages for tradespeople in this career sector looked this this:

 - Construction supervisors (including lead carpenters)—$70,540 ($33.91 per hour)